-Luckily, in recent version it‘s possible to edit your strokes afterwards, so it can save much time.
+Luckily, in the recent version, it‘s possible to edit your strokes afterward, so it can save much time.
 When or where did you get to know Flame Painter?

-I learned about program about three years ago, when I was looking for some online drawing tool.
+I learned about the program about three years ago, when I was looking for some online drawing tools.
 It was easy to find, as Flame Painter is a leader in many „Best of“ lists.